fireflycons/PSCloudFormation/README.md

 ### Template Support

 Oversize templates in your local file system (file size >= 51,200 bytes) are directly supported.
-They will be siliently uploaded to an S3 bucket which is created as necessary prior to processing with a delete after 7 days lifecycle policy to prevent buildup of rubbish.
+They will be siliently uploaded to an S3 bucket which is [created as necessary](https://fireflycons.github.io/PSCloudFormation/articles/s3-usage.html) prior to processing with a delete after 7 days lifecycle policy to prevent buildup of rubbish.
 The bucket is named `ps-templates-pscloudformation-region-accountid` where
 * `region` is the region you are building the stack in, e.g. `eu-west-1`.
 * `accountid` is the numeric ID of the AWS account in which you are building the stack.

 ### Dynamic Template Parameter Arguments

-As mentioned above, once the CloudFormation template location is known, it is parsed in the background and everything in the `Parameters` block of the template is extracted and turned into cmdlet arguments
+Once the CloudFormation template location is known, it is parsed in the background and everything in the `Parameters` block of the template is extracted and turned into cmdlet arguments.
+Read moe [here](https://fireflycons.github.io/PSCloudFormation/articles/dynamic-parameters.html).

 #### Update-PSCFNStack and Dynamic Argumments